Education Abroad Student Ambassador

 As a part of the Department of Student Activities, Community Outreach offers students opportunities to engage in service related activities that enhance the quality of life of others in the community while enriching their own learning experience at the University of Connecticut.
 Their website provides UConn and local communities information about initiatives and resources related to volunteerism, community service, service-learning, and community partnerships.
 Semester-long program opportunities include work in the areas of health and human services and language and literacy.

 Office of International Student & Scholar Services (McMahon Hall, mezzanine level)

-International Coffee Hours: Wednesdays from 2:00-4:00.
-This is a wonderful opportunity to meet others with an international experience.
+Wednesdays from 2:00-4:00, Coffee Hours are wonderful opportunities to meet others with an international experience.
 All are welcome to attend.
 Contact DISP for more information @ 486-3855.

 If you think you may be interested, contact Sandie Gong and Romana Haider at firstname.lastname@example.org.

 A dynamic French Club led by an exchange graduate student from Paris organizes a variety of extra-curricular events involving students at all levels.
 These include excursions to New York City, Boston, and Montreal, as well as French, Caribbean, and African dinners.

 For more information contact: Professor Lucy McNeece Lucy.email@example.com

 The Spanish Club is organized by Graduate students in the Spanish section of the Modern and Classical Languages and its main function is to create a space where students learning Spanish have the opportunity to practice and use the Spanish they learn in the classroom as well as to meet other students who are interested in Latinamerican and Spanish culture.
 One of the activities organized on a weekly or bi-weekly basis is a meeting generally conducted by a TA in which they talk in Spanish discussing a particular topic.
 They also organize movies and dinners or other types of activities.

 For more information contact: Professor Miguel Gomes firstname.lastname@example.org